Veljko Lalich

-Veljko Lalich also spelled Veljko Lalić (Вељко Лалић; Belgrade, Serbia, Kingdom of Serbs, Croats and Slovenes, 12 July 1920 – Fort Lauderdale, Broward County, Florida, United States, 13 November 2008.) was a Serbian Canadian historian, scholar who popularized the Russian language and Slavic Studies in Canada during the Cold War period until the dissolution of the Soviet Union.
+Veljko Lalich also spelled Veljko Lalić (Вељко Лалић; Belgrade, Serbia, Kingdom of Serbs, Croats and Slovenes, 12 July 1920 – Fort Lauderdale, Broward County, Florida, United States, 13 November 2008) was a Serbian Canadian historian, and scholar who popularized the Russian language and Slavic Studies in Canada during the Cold War period until the dissolution of the Soviet Union.

 He contributed greatly to the advancement of Slavic Studies, such as Slavic philology, literature, and civilization.
 He also directed with great dedication a substantial number of master's degrees and doctorate thesis at the Centre for Slavic Studies at the University of Montreal.
 In addition, he taught for several years the subjects of his specialization – Slavic languages, literature, history, and culture.